ShivaniSuresh1/Cisco-Packet-Tracer-Router-Simulation/README.md

 Cisco Packet Tracer is a powerful network simulation tool that allows users to create, configure, and simulate network topologies with a variety of Cisco devices, including routers.
 This project leverages Packet Tracer to provide a hands-on learning experience for router configurations.

-## Features

-- A collection of router simulation scenarios.
-- Detailed documentation and instructions for each scenario.
-- Configurations covering various network protocols and scenarios.
-- Sample network topologies for practice.

 ## Getting Started

 ### Prerequisites